ku-sldg/attarch/README.md

 This builds a qemu image, which you can run from the build directory with `./simulate`.

+## Running

+Use username "root" to login to the shell".

+The useram will have started automatically, listening on port 5000.
+You may test it by running `useramClientTest 127.0.0.1`.

 ## Issues

 The useram and test client don't seem to re-build with `ninja`.
 You must do `ninja clean && ninja`.